pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 }
 ```

-And then what's left to do is to call the functions we wrote above.
+And then we just need call the functions we wrote above.

 ```js
 async function main() {